mustafaksr/aws-solution-architect-knowledge/Day11-IAM-Deep-Dive/README.md

 ## 11.22 AWS Well-Architected Tool

 The AWS Well-Architected Tool is a self-service utility designed to assist users in evaluating their AWS workloads according to best practices.
 It offers a consistent process for reviewing workload architectures, identifying potential risks, and recommending improvements.
-Here’s a summary of what you’ve learned:

    - **Purpose**: Helps review AWS workloads without needing an AWS solutions architect.
    - **Functionality**: